jenny-alexander/weekend-react-gallery/README.md

 ## Description

 The objective of this weekend challenge was to build an image gallery that uses React as the main building block of the user interface components.
 We were asked to display images that are significant to us.
 I chose to build a gallery of bird images because being outdoors has always been a big part of my life.
-I used to go bird watching with my parents as a child and enjoyed that very much.
+I used to go bird watching with my parents as a child and enjoyed it very much.

 The image gallery should: